kaustubhbhavsar/twitter/README.md

 <a href="https://twitter.com/bhavsarkaustubh/status/1634842535909793793?s=20">Overview of Docstrings</a>  -> Writing clear and maintainable code is an important goal for any developer.
 One way to achieve this in Python is by using docstrings to document your functions!

+<a href="https://twitter.com/bhavsarkaustubh/status/1651501333747486720?s=20">DataFrame.apply(), Zip, and Vectorization</a>  -> Need a faster alternative to df.apply() in Pandas?
+Try using vectorization or the zip method for faster and more efficient calculations.

 <a href="https://twitter.com/bhavsarkaustubh/status/1635246134544453634?s=20">Numpy Tiled Arrays</a>  -> Want to repeat a NumPy array multiple times?
 With 'np.tile', you can quickly and easily create tiled arrays to suit your needs.

 <a href="https://twitter.com/bhavsarkaustubh/status/1640952188439756802?s=20">DataFrame.apply() command</a>  -> If you're working with large datasets in pandas, for-loops can be slow and memory-intensive.
 DataFrame.apply() is a better option for optimizing your code and improving performance.
 See how to use it with both lambda and user-defined functions.